Soojin-Lee0819/introduction-to-interactive-media/november 3/README.md

 However, I was able to realize that you did not technically need C/C++, as the game can run on majority Processing language alone.
 Even through this, I was able to recognize new parts of Processing that I did not know before, such as the "break" command, the "long" variable, and also the "do, while" function.

 ## Final Game
-The final runthrough of the game (disregard the buzzer) is below:
+The final runthrough of the game (in 3x speed since gif's can only be no more than 30 seconds) is below.
+Please disregard the buzzer:

 ![alt-text](images/finalgame.gif)